Gajendra's Prayers - 25

 "Just as sparks manifest in a large fire, similarly all the living beings emanate from the Supreme Lord who is the soul of all the souls."

 Sparks of fire emerge from fire and enter into it.
 Rays of Sun emerge from the Sun and enter into it.
 So Gajendra is not taking shelter to any Demigods like Brahma etc. who come from the Supreme Lord and culminate in Him only.
 They are only insignificant partial manifestations (phalgu-anśa).
 Guṇasampravāhaḥ—I am not submitting to any inanimate or animate objects which are under the three modes of material nature.
 Gajendra says, “I am not taking shelter to anyone of the following like—body, mind, sense organs, qualities of the living entities, Demigods, human beings, demonic entities, males, females, transgender, animals, etc, etc. Gajendra is saying ‘neti neti’, he is stressing repeatedly that he is not submitting to any of the above mentioned things or beings.
 He is submitting to one Who remains after negating everything (niṣedha ka śeṣa).
-He is aśeṣātmaka Bhagavan—the Endless, Boundless, Paripūrṇa (Complete in all).
+He is aśeṣātmaka—the Endless, Boundless, paripūrṇa (complete in all).
 He is singing His glories and praying for His grace.
 Here Gajendra is explaining clearly who he is taking shelter of.

 Gajendra continues, “I am not taking shelter to the Lord to get deliverance from the clutches of the crocodile and get back my life as an elephant.
 This body of an elephant is attained due to ignorance.
-I want to get liberation from this ignorance that which binds me to this body and gives me the misconception of this body being my real self.
+I want to get liberation from this ignorance that binds me to this body and gives me the misconception of this body being my real self.
 So I not only want release from the clutches of the crocodile but also want the service of the Lotus Feet of the Lord.”

-In the commentary, Viswanath Chakravarty Thakur writes that Gajendra firstly desired to get release from the covering of illusory energy and secondly desired all impediments on his way to Vaikuntha Dham to be removed so that he may reach the abode of the Supreme Lord safely.
+In the commentary, Viswanath Chakravarty Thakur writes that Gajendra firstly desired to get release from the covering of illusory energy and secondly desired all impediments on his way to Vaikuntha Dhama to be removed so that he may reach the abode of the Supreme Lord safely.

 so ’haṁ viśva-sṛjaṁ viśvam